roshini-joga/Apache_Beam/README.md

 Do auto eda using one of the tools i discussed in the class which is your favorite. make it very appealing for viewers check my class video for inspirations

+Attached the sweetviz report in the above files.

 c) Assignment 3 -
 Apache beam features - demonstrate apache beam in a colab including composite transform, pipeline io, triggers, windowing ,pardo and streaming